 Emergency 911 services should only be utilized for a true medical emergency such as shortness of breath, difficulty breathing, chest pain, stroke, unresponsive individuals, seizures, etc. Additional information can be found on the Center for Disease Control and Ohio Department of Health websites.

-City Hall is closed to the public until further notice.
-City departments continue to operate; however, public access is prohibited and alternate forms of communication are encouraged.
-Please contact us at (440) 777-8000 and we will do our best to handle your question or need through a phone call or email.
-Visit our homepage at www.north-olmsted.com and click on Departments for a listing of all departments where you will find phone numbers and an online contact form you can submit electronically.
-Thank you for your patience.
+While accommodating in-person appointments at City Hall, city staff will continue to offer direct assistance by phone and email.
+These virtual service options are highly encouraged.
+Please contact us at (440) 777-8000 and we will do our best to handle all questions and requests for service.
+Visit our homepage at www.north-olmsted.com and click on Departments for a listing of all departments where you will find phone numbers as well as an online contact form that can be submitted electronically.

 Building Permits & Inspections